Green v. County School Board of New Kent County: Decision

+"Freedom of choice" is not a sacred talisman; it is only a means to a constitutionally required end—the abolition of the system of segregation and its effects.
+If the means prove effective, it is acceptable, but if it fails to undo segregation, other means must be used to achieve this end.

+Green required school districts to "come forward with a plan that...promises to realistically work now."

 Impact of Green and the five "Green factors"

+Brown had represented a moral consensus in the United States.
+By contrast, Green was widely criticized.
+Georgia's governor ordered state flags to be flown at half-mast.
+Many white families moved to the suburbs, and most of the white students who remained in cities transferred to private schools.
+The Ku Klux Klan organized weekly parades at the home of a circuit court judge who ordered desegregation busing for school districts that did not meet the Green standards.

-To comply with the Court's mandate, the school board separated the New Kent and George Watkins schools by grade level, rather than race.
+To comply with the Court's mandate that school boards must take affirmative measures to dismantle segregated schools, the school board separated the New Kent and George Watkins schools by grade level, rather than race.
 The Watkins School became George Watkins Elementary School, and New Kent became New Kent High School.

 In the decades following Green, courts throughout the U.S. used five criteria identified in Green, known as the five Green factors, to assess whether school systems had sufficiently desegregated.
 The Green factors are: (1) faculty, (2) staff, (3) transportation, (4) extracurricular activities, and (5) facilities.
 These five Green factors from the following text in Green, assessing New Kent's failure to integrate:

 This guidance built on the Court's previous guidance from Brown II in 1955 where the Supreme Court charged the district courts to:

 "consider problems related to administration arising from the physical condition of the school plant, the school transportation system, personnel, revision of school districts and attendance areas ... and revision of local laws and regulations."